CT First Aid Instructor

 • HSE First Aid at Work (within the last three years)

-• Registerd & Licensed as a doctor with the general medical council
+• Current registration as a doctor with the General Medical Council

 • Current registration as a nurse with the Nursing & Midwifery Council